 Smarter Travel LIVE!
 2017

 19-20 October, Milton Keynes

-The RTPI is pleased to support this two-day conference which explores the practical application of intelligent mobility for sustainable towns and cities, and features a presentation by Hannah Budnitz, Chair of the Transport Planning Network.
+The RTPI supported this two-day conference which explored the practical application of intelligent mobility for sustainable towns and cities, and features a presentation by Hannah Budnitz, Chair of the Transport Planning Network.